 9.2 Fee Structure

-9.2.1 The principal fee to appear by telephone in civil cases is currently set at $86.00 of which $20.00 shall be transmitted to the State Treasury for deposit in the Trial Court Trust Fund (TCTF) as provided for in California Rules of Court, Rule 3.670(k)(1) and California Government Code section 72011(a).
+9.2.1 The principal uniform fee (uniform fee) to appear by telephone in civil cases is currently set at $86.00 of which $20.00 shall be transmitted to the State Treasury for deposit in the Trial Court Trust Fund (TCTF) as provided for in California Rules of Court, Rule 3.670(k)(1) and California Government Code section 72011(a).
 There are also late request fees and cancellation fees under rule 3.670(k) (2) and (3).
 Parties who have received a fee waiver are not charged any fee, subject to certain conditions.
 (Code Civ.
 Proc., §367.6(b).)
 As explained in greater detail in 3.0 above, the balance of the telephone appearance fees collected, after the distributions to the TCTF, is generally received by Contractor.
 Each Contractor is also obligated to pay a proportionate share of an amount equivalent to the revenues received from telephone appearance service vendors from all trial courts in FY 2009-2010.

 9.2.2 Under the Master Agreement or Master Agreements entered into pursuant to this RFP, all the equipment and connectivity, telephone appearances services, training, information, and other goods and services provided under 2.0 and all financial processing under 3.0 shall be provided by Contractor at no cost to any Participating Court or to the Judicial Council.
 The applicable telephone appearance law and resulting Master Agreements mean that the principal costs relating to the Master Agreements under this RFP are the costs charged to the public for receiving telephone appearance services.

-9.2.3 In presenting its proposal, each Proposer must indicate whether it proposes to continue the current $86 principal fee or, if not, whether it proposes a lower or higher fee.
-If the Proposer proposes a higher fee, it must explain why the higher fee is reasonable and warranted.
-If the Proposer proposes any changes in the amount or structure of the fees, it should discuss the impact that the changed fees will have on access to the courts by parties in civil cases.
+9.2.3

+In the section of the proposal on Fee Structure, each Proposer must:

+State whether it is proposing the continuation of the current $86 uniform fee under rule 3.670(k)(1) or proposing a lower or higher fee.

+Provide, if the Proposer is proposing an increase or decrease in the current uniform fee, the specific dollar amount it is proposing for the revised fee.

+Provide detailed information on why the proposed change in the uniform fee amount is reasonable and warranted, including but not limited to providing information on changes in the costs incurred, changes in the levels of services or equipment to be provided, and other similar factors that would justify changing the fee.

+Describe the impact that the proposed fee change will have on access to the courts by parties and their attorneys.

+A statement only that the Proposer will comply with any uniform fee established by the Judicial Council will be deemed nonresponsive to the requirements of this section.

 9.2.4 Proposer should provide such other information concerning fees and costs as may be relevant to its proposal.

 10.0 EVALUATION CRITERIA